-Originally, the returned data was processed using JavaScript functional array methods19 (very superficially similar to the Java Stream22 interface), which allow for the creation of chained operations on arrays, not dissimilar to chained shell operations using the pipe (|) operator on UNIX-like systems44.
+Originally, the returned data was processed using JavaScript functional array methods arraymethods (very superficially similar to the Java Stream interface), which allow for the creation of chained operations on arrays, not dissimilar to chained shell operations using the pipe (1) operator on UNIX-like systems redhatpipe.
 Methods like .map(), .reduce(), etc. are some of the methods covered in JavaScript functional array methods which allow data processing pipelines to be specified in a clean, elegant, & readable manner.
-However, the price of this elegance is slower and less efficient execution: these array methods add extra layers of abstraction, invoke a new function per element, create intermediate arrays for each result, and (unlike their Java counterparts) do not support short-circuiting and therefore cannot break early (with the exception of the .some() & .many() methods) 93 .
-The modern JavaScript engine also is less efficient at optimising these array methods than simple for-loops 85 .
-Indeed, re-writing the function to use a simple for loop resulted in an average loading speed increase of \sim 2 seconds when all data sources were selected.
+However, the price of this elegance is slower and less efficient execution: these array methods add extra layers of abstraction, invoke a new function per element, create intermediate arrays for each result, and (unlike their Java counterparts) do not support short-circuiting and therefore cannot break early (with the exception of the .some() & .many() methods)shortcircuit.
+The modern JavaScript engine also is less efficient at optimising these array methods than simple for-loopsjsmethodopti.
+Indeed, re-writing the function to use a simple for loop resulted in an average loading speed increase of ~2 seconds when all data sources were selected.

-While the data is loading, a loading overlay with a "spinner" icon is displayed on-screen which prevents the user from interacting with the UI, keeps the user informed of what's going on (in keeping with the first of Nielsen's 10 usability heuristics83), prevents the user from changing any settings as the data is loaded that may cause inconsistent behaviour, and gives the perception of a smoother loading experience.
-Studies have shown that displaying a loading screen to the user instead of just waiting for the UI to update gives the impression of a faster loading speed, so much so that even longer load times with a loading screen feel faster than shorter load times without one^{20,87,113}.
+While the data is loading, a loading overlay with a "spinner" icon is displayed on-screen which prevents the user from interacting with the UI, keeps the user informed of what's going on (in keeping with the first of Nielsen's 10 usability heuristics^{nielsenheuristics}), prevents the user from changing any settings as the data is loaded that may cause inconsistent behaviour, and gives the perception of a smoother loading experience.
+Studies have shown that displaying a loading screen to the user instead of just waiting for the UI to update gives the impression of a faster loading speed, so much so that even longer load times with a loading screen feel faster than shorter load times without one mdnperceived performance, persson 2019 perceived, Vladic 2020 Loading Animations

 Once the JSON response is received, each item in the response is iterated over, as described above, and the marker for each item is constructed.
-The map plotting is done with Leaflet3, and each marker on the map consists of an array of co-ordinates, some HTML pop-up content when the marker is clicked, an icon depending on the transport type, a Boolean display variable which dictates whether or not the marker is displayed, and some markup-free markerText which is not part of the Leaflet API3 but added to each icon to give it some text to which the search text can be compared.
+The map plotting is done with Leaflet leaflet, and each marker on the map consists of an array of co-ordinates, some HTML pop-up content when the marker is clicked, an icon depending on the transport type, a Boolean display variable which dictates whether or not the marker is displayed, and some markup-free markerText which is not part of the Leaflet API but added to each icon to give it some text to which the search text can be compared.
 This markerText is never displayed to the user, and is used solely for search & filtering purposes; it is created as an additional variable instead of just using the pop-up content for searching as the pop-up content contains HTML mark-up which would have to be removed at search time to make searching possible, leading to a large number of unnecessary & costly string-processing operations.
 Each item has a colour-coded icon depending on the type of data it represents:

-39 On-time & early, running Irish Rail trains
+trainicon On-time & early, running Irish Rail trains

-39 Late, running Irish Rail trains
+trainicon Late, running Irish Rail trains

-39 Not-yet running & terminated Irish Rail trains
+trainicon Not-yet running & terminated Irish Rail trains

-36 On-time & early, running DARTs
+darticon On-time & early, running DARTs

-36 Late, running DARTs
+darticon Late, running DARTs

-36 Not-yet running & terminated DARTs
+darticon Not-yet running & terminated DARTs

-82 Irish Rail stations
+trainstai Irish Rail stations tionicon

-1 Buses
+busicon Buses

-28 Bus stops
+busstopi Bus stops

-5 Red line Luas stops
+tramicor Red line Luas stops

-5 Green line Luas stops
+tramicor Green line Luas stops